-This is the fifth edition of the Partner Preview format, and Microsoft has turned it into a reliable mid-year pulse check for third-party games heading to Xbox and PC.
-No first-party spotlight here.
-This one belongs entirely to the studios outside Microsoft's walls.
+The March 2026 Xbox Partner Preview lands with world premieres, game updates, and a lineup that justifies the hype for once.
+This is the fifth Partner Preview, and Microsoft has turned it into a reliable checkpoint for third-party games coming to Xbox and PC.
+No first-party games here — this showcase belongs entirely to studios outside Microsoft's walls.

 When the stream goes live

-The Xbox Partner Preview kicks off on March 26 at the following times:
+The Xbox Partner Preview starts on March 26 at the following times:

-You can catch the stream on Xbox's official YouTube and Twitch channels.
-A dedicated ASL (American Sign Language) stream is also available on the Xbox Twitch channel for accessibility.
+Watch on Xbox's official YouTube and Twitch channels.
+A dedicated ASL (American Sign Language) stream runs simultaneously on the Xbox Twitch channel for accessibility.

 The confirmed studios and headlining games

-Three studios have been officially confirmed for the event: Sega, GSC Game World, and Owlcat Games.
+Three studios are confirmed: Sega, GSC Game World, and Owlcat Games.
 That alone makes this worth watching.

 Stranger Than Heaven, S.T.A.L.K.E.R.
-2: Heart of Chornobyl, and The Expanse: Osiris Reborn are among the confirmed games getting screen time.
-GSC Game World returning to the Xbox stage with S.T.A.L.K.E.R.
-2 content is particularly notable given how much the game has evolved since its late 2024 launch, with the development team continuing to push major updates.
-Owlcat Games, the studio behind Pathfinder: Wrath of the Righteous and Warhammer 40,000: Rogue Trader, bringing something new to the Partner Preview is the kind of announcement that gets RPG fans paying close attention.
+2: Heart of Chornobyl, and The Expanse: Osiris Reborn are getting screen time.
+GSC Game World returning with S.T.A.L.K.E.R.
+2 content matters because the game has evolved significantly since its late 2024 launch, with the team pushing major updates consistently.
+Owlcat Games, the studio behind Pathfinder: Wrath of the Righteous and Warhammer 40,000: Rogue Trader, showing something new is the kind of announcement RPG fans pay attention to.

 Game Pass day-one reveals are part of the deal

-Beyond the game announcements themselves, Xbox Game Pass subscribers have specific reason to tune in.
-Microsoft has confirmed that new day-one Game Pass titles will be revealed during the broadcast.
-The key here is that Partner Preview events have historically been where some of the more unexpected Game Pass additions get announced, games you wouldn't necessarily predict would land on the service at launch.
+Xbox Game Pass subscribers have specific reason to tune in.
+Microsoft confirmed that new day-one Game Pass titles will be revealed during the broadcast.
+Partner Preview events have historically been where some of the more unexpected Game Pass additions get announced — games you wouldn't necessarily predict would land on the service at launch.

-For anyone managing their Game Pass subscription or planning purchases around it, this stream is worth watching in real time rather than catching the recap.
+If you're managing your Game Pass subscription or planning purchases around it, watch this live rather than catching the recap.

 What separates this from January's Developer Direct

-January's Xbox Developer Direct was a first-party affair, built around Microsoft's own studios and their upcoming releases.
+January's Xbox Developer Direct was a first-party showcase built around Microsoft's own studios and their upcoming releases.
 The Partner Preview flips that entirely.
-Third-party developers get the platform, and the format tends to run shorter and sharper as a result.
+Third-party developers get the platform, and the format runs shorter because of it.

-Five events in, the Partner Preview has found its rhythm.
-According to the official Xbox Wire announcement, the March 26 broadcast promises brand-new reveals alongside the expected game updates, which tracks with how previous editions have been structured.
+The March 26 broadcast promises brand-new reveals alongside game updates, which tracks with how previous editions have been structured.
 Make sure to check out more: